 A "power to inspect" is, in effect, the same as a "power to inspect and make copies."
-Where an applicant relied upon his applica-

 Where an applicant relied upon his application as a means to interfere with a competitor's business or customers, permission to inspect the application may be given the competitor by the Commissioner.
-(Ex Parts Bonnie-B Co.
+(Ex Parte Bonnie-B Co.
 Inc., 1923 C.D.
 42; 313 O.G.
 453.)